For administrators. The APE Word Add-in makes it easy to insert merge fields into Microsoft Word DOCX files. .

 - The APE Word Add-in shows the template’s Sections and the Display Name for each field.

 - To expand (see inside) a group of fields, such as Project fields and fields in tables, click the > button.
 You can also use that to expand tables’ rows.

-- If you have a question field that links to an action then its list of merge fields will include an Action section like that shown below that you can expand to access the action's fields.
+- If you have a question field that links to a form or action then its list of merge fields will include a Form or Action section like that shown below, which you can expand to access the fields.